 I've been offered something during First Round Offers, but now I'm not too sure.

-One of the great things about December and January Offers is that you don't have to accept them.
+One of the great things about January of February First Round Offers is that you don't have to accept them.
 According to VTAC, once you have received an offer you cannot delete that course from your preferences, however, you can move it up or down your list, or choose not to take it.
 What this means is that you can change the order of your other preferences or add new courses.

 Adding new courses is a powerful decision as it lets those processing your application know that you're serious about joining that course.
 At Collarts, we welcome new applications and are more than happy to answer your questions if you decide to place us somewhere in your preferences.